Imran Khan: Domestic initiatives

-In 2023, The Daily Telegraph reported that Lt.
-General Asim Munir proposed an investigation into corruption allegations involving Khan's wife, Bushra Bibi, during Khan's tenure in June 2019.
-Shortly afterward, Munir was removed as Director-General of Inter-Services Intelligence (ISI) and replaced by Lt.
-General Faiz Hameed.
+He appointed Lt.
+General Asim Munir as Director-General of Inter-Services Intelligence (DG-ISI), The Daily Telegraph reported that Munir proposed an investigation into corruption allegations involving Khan's wife, Bushra Bibi.
+According to The Daily Telegraph, shortly afterward, Munir was removed as Director-General of Inter-Services Intelligence (ISI).
 Khan said Munir's proposed investigation was not the reason for his removal.